-When using personal devices on campus, students will only be permitted to access the Internet through the Harvest Preparatory School wireless network (PrepNet).
+Students will only be permitted to access the Internet through the Harvest Preparatory School wireless network (PrepNet).
 This is the same filtered Internet connection that all school computers use.
 Internet connections such as 3G/4G cellular or other mobile Internet provider connections are not permitted in the classroom or on campus.